In discussing automation there is a need to make a distinction between autonomous ships and unmanned/remotely controlled ships.

 - In 2016, the ITF seafarers’ section recognised a need to focus on ship automation, and established the Seafarers’ Section Automation Working Group (SSAWG).
 In February 2017, the Group commenced its active work based on these terms of reference, which had been adopted by the ITF Maritime Safety Committee (MSC).

-- In March 2018, the SSAWG produced a position paper on ship automation., which was adopted by the ITF MSC.
+- In March 2018, the SSAWG produced a position paper, as explained in a policy statement, on ship automation that was adopted by the ITF MSC.

 - In March 2018, the position was passed on to the SSAWG and a policy statement was formulated.
 The policy statement was adopted as the ITF’s position on ship automation by the ITF seafarers’ section committee (SSC) in May 2018.